 Marker series.
-This marker is included in the California Trail, and the Oregon Trail marker series.
+This marker is included in the California Trail, the Oregon Trail, and the Santa Fe Trail marker series.

 Location.
-38° 47.786′ N, 94° 57.702′ W. Marker is in Gardner, Kansas, in Johnson County.
-Marker can be reached from the intersection of U.S. 56 and West 183rd Street, on the right when traveling west.
-Touch for map.
-This marker is the center panel of a three-panel marker kiosk near the parking lot at Gardner Junction Park.
+38° 47.787′ N, 94° 57.735′ W. Marker is in Gardner, Kansas, in Johnson County Touch for map.
+Marker is located along the west side of the walkway loop in Gardner Junction Park.
 Marker is at or near this postal address: 32505 West 183rd Street, Gardner KS 66030, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named A Look Back in Time A Look Back in Time (here, next to this marker); Eye of the Needle (within shouting distance of this marker); Following Their Dreams (within shouting distance of this marker); Apprehension and Conflict (within shouting distance of this marker); From Prairie Schooners to Locomotives (within shouting distance of this marker); Overland Trails (approx. 1.9 miles away); The Herman B. Foster Home (approx. 1.9 miles away).
+Eye of the Needle (here, next to this marker); Apprehension and Conflict (within shouting distance of this marker); From Prairie Schooners to Locomotives (within shouting distance of this marker); A Look Back in Time (within shouting distance of this marker); a different marker also named A Look Back in Time (within shouting distance of this marker); a different marker also named A Look Back in Time (within shouting distance of this marker); Overland Trails (approx. 2 miles away); The Herman B. Foster Home (approx. 2 miles away).
 Touch for a list and map of all markers in Gardner.